 Campus facilities are available to employees, students, and visitors during normal business hours and for designated periods during special events.
 Normal business hours are 8:00 a.m. to 4:30 p.m.
 The facilities are open during each semester from 7:30 a.m. to 9:30 p.m.
 Monday - Thursday and 7:30 a.m. to 4:30 p.m. on Friday.
-Classes are scheduled on the weekend and computer labs and the library have weekend hours as well.
 Buildings may close earlier when classes are not in session, during holidays, between semesters, and on weekends.